ydcnanhe/Imbalanced-Data-Clustering-using-Equilibrium-K-Means/README.md

 Install Matlab 2022a (or the latest version), and download this repository to your local directory.

 # Clustering a Dataset
-EKM is embbeded in the function "smooth_kmeans.m" which you can find in "algorithms".
+EKM is embedded in the function "smooth_kmeans.m" which you can find in "algorithms".
 To implement EKM clustering, you shall set the parameter 'SmoothMethod' to 'Boltzmann' and set the parameter 'SmoothCoefficient' properly (this parameter is the $\alpha$ in our paper).

 Below is an example of using EKM to cluster the iris dataset.